The Garden at Redbird | Vibiana

 A wealth of vegetables, fruits, and herbs are currently growing and will change seasonally, including passion fruit, Japanese plums, and honey nut squash from Chef Dan Barber’s plant breeding project at Cornell University.
 Green Manzanillo olive trees line the garden’s perimeter.
 The space also houses an outdoor oven for pizzas and roasting meats, whole fish and vegetables.
 The Frasers and their team are composting and have also implemented an Aquaponics system to further self-sustain parts of the project.

-In addition to the public-private partnership with the Little Tokyo Library, support is in progress with other local organizations, including LA’s BEST and the Los Angeles Food Policy Council, to build programs that give back to the community through educational opportunities for youth and an available model prototype for urban growing.
+In addition to the public-private partnership with the Little Tokyo Library, support is in progress with other local organizations to build programs that give back to the community through educational opportunities for youth and an available model prototype for urban growing.

 Landscape architect Kathleen Ferguson is instrumental in the design, build and growth of the Redbird | Vibiana garden.
 Ferguson is a horticulturist, certified arborist, and landscape designer, practicing in Los Angeles.
 Her studio, Kathleen Ferguson Landscapes, focuses on designing significant and unique outdoor environments for both public and private clientele.
 Her landscapes embody minimal and modern design sensibilities within environmentally aware settings.